Jason-Doze/docker_postgresql/README.md

 2. From the Console, click the Data tab.

-3. Select the Environment Variable option and enter PG_DATABASE_URL as the environment variable name:
+3. Select the Environment Variable option and enter `PG_DATABASE_URL` as the environment variable name.

 ![dashboard](/images/2.png)